gvwilson/thirdbit/src/fiction/iffy/1/index.md

 The snow was slowing them down, but not much.

 "Over here!" she shouted,
-waving as Edson banked in a wide, clumsy turn.
+waving as Benício banked in a wide, clumsy turn.
 One moment he was over *there* and the next he was coming straight at her, wide-eyed and shouting something she couldn't hear.
 She took a deep breath and spread her arms wide.

-Edson hit her with a thump that cracked her spine.
+Benício hit her with a thump that cracked her spine.
 His hands scrabbled for purchase on her parka, but the fabric was too slippery, it was designed to shed water and he couldn't get a grip